ImMPrada/acc/lib/acc/endpoints/README.md

 The authentication process can raise several types of errors:

-* `ACCC::Errors::AccessTokenExpiredError` - When the access token has expired
+* `ACC::Errors::AccessTokenExpiredError` - When the access token has expired
-* `ACCC::Errors::RefreshTokenExpiredError` - When the refresh token has expired
+* `ACC::Errors::RefreshTokenExpiredError` - When the refresh token has expired
-* `ACCC::Errors::Error` - Base error class for other authentication errors
+* `ACC::Errors::Error` - Base error class for other authentication errors

 ## Example Implementation